99 Quotes About Emotional Abuse for the Woman Who Keeps Wondering If It’s Really That Bad

 28. “i have been both the abused and the abuser”

-29. “The Church itself had little to offer the suffering peasantry: On Sundays, after Mass, the sick came in scores, crying for help, – and words were all they got: “You have sinned, and God is afflicting you.
-Thank him; you will suffer so much less torment in the life to come.
+29. “The Church itself had little to offer the suffering peasantry: On Sundays, after Mass, the sick came in scores, crying for help.
+And words were all they got: “You have sinned, and God is afflicting you.
+Thank him; you’ll suffer so much less torment in the life to come.
 Endure, suffer, die.””

-30. “Throughout the history of the field, dispute has raged over whether patients with posttraumatic conditions are entitled to care and respect or deserving of contempt, whether they are genuinely suffering or malingering, whether their histories are true or false.”
+30. “Throughout the history of the field, dispute has raged over whether patients with posttraumatic conditions are entitled to care and respect or deserving of contempt, whether they’re genuinely suffering or malingering, whether their histories are true or false.”

 31. “Prior to Charcot’s time, hysterical women had been thought of as malingerers, and their treatment had been relegated to hypnotists and popular healers.
 Charcot gave dignity to their condition and legitimacy to their suffering.”